 Services – or service providers – are the people and organisations that offer these therapies, as well as other services and supports for your child and family.
 A service might provide one therapy or several types.

-The people in the services are generally professionals with qualifications in areas such as social work, disability, community development, psychology, education, speech pathology, audiology, orthoptics, physiotherapy or occupational therapy.
+The people in disability services are generally professionals with qualifications and experience in areas like social work, case management, disability support, community development, psychology, education, speech pathology, audiology, orthoptics, physiotherapy or occupational therapy.
 They should also be experts in child development.

-- local, state and federal government services and programs, which will usually be provided free of charge
+- local, state and Australian government services and programs, which will usually be provided free of charge

 - not-for-profit services and programs, which are mostly funded by government and might be free or partly subsidised

 These providers focus on treating the key medical aspects of your child’s disability and managing any medication he uses.
-Examples are your GP and paediatrician, or medical specialists such as a cardiologist (heart specialist), neurologist or orthopaedic surgeon.
+Examples are your GP and paediatrician, or medical specialists like cardiologists, neurologists or orthopaedic surgeons.

 These providers focus on teaching your child new behaviour and skills by using specialised, structured techniques.
 In this group, you might come across counsellors and psychologists.